lee-junseok/RNN_Startup_Name_Generator/README.md

 # Startup_Name_Generator
 ## You are launching a new start-up company.
 Using RNN LSTM let's generate a cool start-up name

 This is a short project using RNN LSTM to generate a new creative start-up name.
+The model gets a sequence of characters as input and generate the prediction one at a time at each cell given previous inputs and a current input.

 ### Data
 For training I got a list of start-up names from https://www.startups-list.com/.
 The site has lists of start-up names in other cities as well.
 I extracted the data out of the HTML and parse the HTML document.